ungarj/tilematrix/README.md

 # tilematrix
-Python module to handle WMTS-like tile matrices.
+Python module which helps handling tile pyramids.
 The module is designed to simplify preprocessing of geodata for web maps by providing useful functions
 * to translate between tile indices (zoom, row, column) and map coordinates (e.g. latitute, longitude), and
 * to read and write data aligned to a predefined tile cache.